xiaoqingyu0113/idetc2022/README.md

 ```sh
 python computing_all_fingerprints.py
 ```
-The whole process will take about 8 hours, and the results will be saved in `./full_data/training/[assembly_id]/fingerprints.csv`
+The whole process will take about 8 hours, and the results will be saved in `fingerprints/csv/*.csv` and `fingerprints/json/*.json`

 - Method 2: download the fingerprints from [here](https://drive.google.com/file/d/1-2sJIt5V0zTQ5c0h2dl3OVfILs5S4hU3/view?usp=sharing).
-Extract the zip file into the `IDETC2022` folder
+Extract the zip file into the `IDETC2022` folder.